NicoJuicy/LearnML/ml/diagnose_overfitting.md

 - high bias, high variance: very bad algorithm (rare occurance).

+_Variance_ measures the consistency or variability of the model prediction for a particular sample instance if we were to retrain the model multiple times using different subsets of the training dataset.
+Thus, we say that the model is sensitive to the _randomness_ in the training data.

+_Bias_ measures how far off the predictions are from the correct values on average if we rebuild the model multiple times on different training datasets.
+Thus, bias is the measure of the _error_ that is not due to randomness.

 ### How to Detect Underfitting and Overfitting

-Underfitting means that your model makes accurate, but initially incorrect predictions.
+Underfitting means that your model makes accurate but incorrect predictions.
 In this case, train error is large and val/test error is large too.

 Overfitting means that your model makes not accurate predictions.
-In this case, train error is very small and val/test error is large.
+In this case, train error is small and val/test error is large.

 When you find a good model, train error is small (but larger than in the case of overfitting) and val/test error is also small.